-b.
-Exchange Period: The bonds are exchangeable at any time on or after April 7, 2021 and prior to January 6, 2024 into common shares of the Company.
+- a.
+Underlying Securities: Common stocks of the Company. - b.
+Exchange Period: The bonds are exchangeable at any time on or after April 7, 2021 and prior to January 6, 2024 into common stocks of the Company. - c.

-c.
 Conversion Price and Adjustment: The conversion price was originally NT\$155.8 per share.
 The conversion price will be subject to adjustments upon the occurrence of certain events set out in the indenture.
-The conversion price as of December 31, 2021 was NT\$ 143.9 per share.
+The conversion price as of December 31, 2022 was NT\$142.4 per share. - d.

-d.
 Redemption on the Maturity Date: On the maturity date, the Company will redeem the bonds that remain outstanding at the principal amount.

-The bonds already converted amounted to NT\$ 9,900 thousand as at December 31, 2021.
+The bonds already converted amounted to both NT\$9,900 thousand as at December 31, 2022 and 2021.